 Make sure foods haven’t spoiled whether in the pantry or in the refrigerator.

-- This is a good time of year to use or throw away foods that are losing their quality or have spoiled for both refrigerated and non-refrigerated items in the pantry.
+- This is a good time of year to check for foods that are losing their quality or have spoiled – whether in the refrigerator, freezer or pantry.

 - Make spring the time to begin new food safety habits.
 To minimize food waste, check the refrigerator regularly to be sure foods are consumed before they spoil.
 Once a week, make it a habit to throw out or compost perishable foods that should no longer be eaten.